SprayashB/py2048/README.md

-***NOTE : The files for both programs are .txt extension since my PC does not have Python installed*** **Two code files have been uploaded because I couldn't run a program with command line arguments on an online compiler.
+***NOTE : The files for both programs are .txt extension since my PC does not have Python installed.***

+**Two code files have been uploaded because I couldn't run a program with command line arguments on an online compiler.
 The second file is working correctly where inputs have been taken during execution**

 # TASK : PYTHON PROGRAM TO IMPLEMENT 2048 GAME.